dart-lang/tools/pkgs/unified_analytics/README.md

 ## What's this?

-This package is intended to be used on Dash (Flutter, Dart, etc.) related tooling only.
+This package is intended to be used on Dart and Flutter related tooling only.
 It provides APIs to send events to Google Analytics using the Measurement Protocol.

 This is not intended to be general purpose or consumed by the community.
-It is responsible for toggling analytics collection for Dash related tooling on each developer's machine.
+It is responsible for toggling analytics collection for related tooling on each developer's machine.

 ## Using this package